Ivanpah Solar Power Facility: Environmental impacts

-The project generated controversy because of the decision to build it on ecologically intact desert habitat.
 The Ivanpah installation was estimated, before operations started, to reduce carbon dioxide emissions by more than 400,000 tons annually.
 It was designed to minimize impacts on the natural environment compared to some photovoltaic solar facilities because the use of heliostats does not require as much grading of the land.
+The project was built on ecologically intact desert habitat.
 The facility was fenced off to keep out some terrestrial wildlife.
 However, birds faced the risk of collision with the heliostat mirrors or from burning in solar flux created by the mirror field.

 In 2012, the National Parks Conservation Association (NPCA) issued a report on the project, citing water concerns, damage to visual resources, and impacts on important desert species.
 To conserve scarce desert water, LPT 550 uses air-cooling to convert steam back into water.
 Compared to conventional wet-cooling, this results in a 90 percent reduction in water usage.
 The water is then returned to the boiler in a closed process.

 Another potential issue is the effect of mirror glare on airplane pilots.
 Additionally, "the power towers have 'receiver units' at their top on which the mirror fields focus their reflected light.
 During operation, these receiver units become extremely hot, such that they glow and appear brightly lit. ...
 Because they are high above the ground, these glowing receiver units will be a visible distraction to persons at many of the KOPs [Key Observation Points], including travelers utilizing I-15."

 According to the State of California Energy Resources Conservation and Development Commission Opening Briefs regarding this project, "the project itself is visually imposing.
 It would cover roughly 4,000 acres, most of which would be covered with mirror fields.
 The panoramic expanse of mirror arrays would present strong textural contrast with the intact, natural character of the desert floor [and] would rise to a height of roughly 459 ft; an additional 10 to 15 ft above that height would consist of lighting to meet Federal Aviation Administration (FAA) requirements."